WWKL

-WWKL (106.7 FM) is a commercial radio station licensed to serve Hershey, Pennsylvania.
-Owned by Cumulus Media, it broadcasts a contemporary hit radio format.
+WWKL (106.7 FM) is a commercial radio station licensed to Hershey, Pennsylvania, and serving South Central Pennsylvania, including Harrisburg, Lancaster and York.
+It is owned by Cumulus Media and it broadcasts a rhythmic contemporary format.
+The studios are on Vartan Way in Harrisburg.

+WWKL is a Class B FM station.
+It has an effective radiated power (ERP) of 14,000 watts.
+The transmitter tower is on Tower Road in Elizabethtown.
+It broadcasts using HD Radio technology.

 History

+Early years

+The station signed on the air on April 13, 1964.
+Its original call sign was WMSH-FM and it was based in Elizabethtown.
+WMSH was the sister station to an AM outlet at 1600 kHz.

-Originally WMSH-FM, the station changed its call sign to WRKZ and branded as "Z107" with a country format in 1980.
+FM 106.7 became WEPN-FM in 1969 and then WPDC-FM in 1971.
+In 1980, it switched its call letters to WRKZ and branded as "Z107" with a country music format.
+The city of license was moved to Hershey and the power was boosted.

+In 2002, call letters were changed to WCAT-FM and the station was re-branded as Cat Country 106.7.
+The WRKZ call letters were moved to 102.3 FM in Carlisle and the two stations began a simulcast.

+Cool Pop

-On February 19, 2004, the station changed its call sign to WCPP and rebranded as Coolpop after over 24 hours of playing "Pop Goes the Weasel" on a continuous loop.
-Many rumors circulated in the community to explain the loop, including rumors of a staff member taking hostages and locking him/herself in the studio and playing the loop.
-This proved false when the new format launched with "Hey Ya!" by Outkast.
+On February 19, 2004, the station changed its call sign to WCPP and rebranded as Coolpop.
+This was after over 24 hours of stunting by playing "Pop Goes the Weasel" on a continuous loop.
+Many rumors circulated, trying to explain the loop.
+There were even rumors of a staff member taking hostages and locking him/herself in the studio and repeatedly playing the song.
+This proved false when a Top 40 (CHR) format was launched with "Hey Ya!" by Outkast.

-The original airstaff of Coolpop included only one live show, "Michelle & Mitchell" in the morning, while the midday and afternoon shifts were voicetracked by talent from Citadel Broadcasting Company sister station 93Q in Syracuse, New York.
-As of Spring, 2004, a full line up of live talent was hired.
-Sarah Vaughn on middays and Justin Louis on afternoons were added to the already live morning show.
+The original air staff of Coolpop included only one live show, "Michelle & Mitchell" in the morning.
+The midday and afternoon shifts were voicetracked by DJs from Citadel Broadcasting Company sister station WNTQ 93Q in Syracuse, New York.
+By Spring 2004, a full line up of live local talent was hired.
+Sarah Vaughn on middays and Justin Louis on afternoons were added, along with the live Michelle & Mitchell morning show.

 Coolpop was marketed as "The World's First Coolpop Station", mixing a standard Mainstream CHR format along with some 1970s and 1980s "Cassette Classics" (later renamed "Coolpop Classics").

 Coolpop also alternated theme weekends every other weekend.
-Some theme weekends included "One Hit Wonders", "Diva Doubleplays", "Coolpop Classics", and the very popular 1970s themed "Studio 106.7".
+Some theme weekends included "One Hit Wonders", "Diva Doubleplays", "Coolpop Classics", and the popular 1970s-themed "Studio 106.7".

-In early fall 2004, Michelle & Mitchell were replaced with Ed Coffey and Amy Warner, the long running morning show from Harrisburg's WTPA-FM, who had been fired from that station earlier in the summer.
+In early fall 2004, Michelle & Mitchell were replaced with Ed Coffey and Amy Warner.
+They had been hosts of a long running morning show from Harrisburg's WTPA-FM.
+The pair had been fired from that station earlier in the summer.